-Applications to the Board shall be filed with the City, and a fee established by City Council shall be paid at the time the application is filed.
+Applications to the ZBA shall be filed with the City, and a fee established by City Council shall be paid at the time the application is filed.
 Applications shall be accompanied by the following information, where applicable:

-- A. Applicant's name, address, email address, telephone and facsimile numbers. - B. The address, location and tax identification number for each parcel involved in the request. - C. Zoning classification of the subject parcel(s) and all abutting parcels. - D. A plot plan, drawn to scale, with a north-arrow, existing lot lines, street rights-of-way, easements, building and structures, setback dimensions, parking areas, driveways, sidewalks and other site improvements. - E. A letter from the applicant summarizing the request and stating the reasons for the request. - F. Any additional information deemed necessary by the Board to make a determination on the issue in question.
+- A. Applicant's name, address, telephone, and facsimile numbers. - B. The address, location, and tax identification number for each lot involved in the request. - C. Zoning classification of the subject lot(s) and all abutting lots. - D. A plot plan drawn to scale and with a north arrow, existing lot lines, street rights-of-way, easements, building and structures, setback dimensions, parking areas, driveways, sidewalks, and other site improvements. - E. A letter from the applicant summarizing the request and stating the reasons for the request. - F. Any additional information deemed necessary by the ZBA to make a determination on the issue in question.